-3.5 Exterior Flatwork
+3.6 Exterior Flatwork

-Exterior flatwork slabs such as utility and trash container pads, patios, lanais, and sidewalks are not anticipated to be supporting any loads other than the traffic intended for their use.
+Exterior flatwork slabs such as utility and trash container pads, patios, lanais, sidewalks, and driveways are not anticipated to be supporting any loads other than the traffic intended for their use.
 LSM recommends preparing the flatwork subgrades by:

 1. Excavating to the exterior flatwork subgrade.
 2. Scarifying the excavation to a depth of at least 6 inches and removing all cobble-sized particles in excess of 3 inches that come to the surface.
 3. Moisture-conditioning the scarified surface by wetting the subgrade to within 2 percent of its optimum moisture content.
 4. Compacting the moisture-conditioned subgrade to a standard relative compaction of at least 95 percent.
 5. Providing at least 6 inches of a compacted granular base course meeting the gradation presented in Table 4.
 6. Compacting the base course to a relative compaction of at least 95 percent.
 7. Ensuring there are no visible rises or depressions across the compacted surface and if needed, grading and further compacting the surface to make it level prior to placing fresh concrete.
-8. Forming sidewalk slabs to be at least 4 inches in thickness.
-Where the sidewalks cross a driveway, form the sidewalk to be at least 8 inches thick.
-9. Spacing the contraction joints a maximum of 8 feet apart and providing a maximum width of 1/4-inch, cut at least one-quarter of the depth of the concrete.
-10. Installing expansion joints between slabs no more than 40 feet apart and at sidewalk/doorway entry interfaces.
+8. Forming driveway slabs to be at least 6 inches thick.
+9. Forming sidewalk slabs to be at least 4 inches in thickness.
+Where the sidewalks cross a driveway, form the sidewalk to be at least 6 inches thick.
+10. Spacing the contraction joints a maximum of 8 feet apart and providing a maximum width of 1/4-inch, cut at least one-quarter of the depth of the concrete.
+11. Installing expansion joints between slabs no more than 40 feet apart and at sidewalk/doorway entry interfaces.
 At these locations, provide a minimum width of 3/4-inch.
-11. Filling all expansion joints with a field-molded sealant to prevent the infiltration of water into the underlying soils.
-12. LSM suggests including steel or synthetic fibers with any tensile reinforcement to help prevent widening or horizontal separation of concrete cracks that may form.
+12. Filling all expansion joints with a field-molded sealant to prevent the infiltration of water into the underlying soils.
+13. LSM suggests including steel or synthetic fibers with any tensile reinforcement to help prevent widening or horizontal separation of concrete cracks that may form.

-3.6 Fresh Concrete
+3.7 Fresh Concrete

-LSM recommends Type I/II cement for the footings and foundation walls.
-LSM suggests a concrete mix design have a 4-inch maximum slump before any water reducer (plasticizer)

-admixture is added or up to 8 inches after it is added.
+LSM recommends Type I/II or Type IL cement for the footings and foundation walls.
+LSM suggests a concrete mix design have a 4-inch maximum slump before any water reducer (plasticizer) admixture is added or up to 8 inches after it is added.
 The air content range should range from 5 to 8 percent for footings, foundation walls, and exterior flatwork.
 The inclusion of entrained air in the footings is a safeguard against concrete being placed and exposed during cold temperatures and if the frost depth extends below the footing elevation.